embvm/embvm-core/README.md

 Copyright © 2020 Embedded Artistry LLC

-See the [LICENSE](LICENSE) file for licensing details.
+Note that this project is dual-licensed.
+The open-source version of this project is released under GPLv3.
+[Commercial licenses](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provide holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).
 For other open-source licenses, please see the [Software Inventory](docs/software_inventory.xlsx).

-## Acknowledgments

-Make any public acknowledgments here
+See the [LICENSE](LICENSE) file for further licensing details.

 **[Back to top](#table-of-contents)**